IhorKlimov/SimpleRecyclerView/README.md

             android:layout_height="match_parent"/>
 ```
 #### No More To Fetch
-If you server returns no items and you don't want onFetchMore listener to be called anymore just like don't display ProgressBar any more - call this method
+If you server returns no items and you don't want setOnLoadMoreListener listener to be called anymore just like don't display ProgressBar any more - call this method
 ```java
 simpleRecyclerView.setOnLoadMoreListener(() -> {
   ...